Dietary cholesterol has a weak effect on blood cholesterol

 For context, a large egg has about 186 mg of cholesterol.
 Under the old “less than 300 mg per day” rules, that single number put eggs on the avoid list.
 The feeding-study evidence says the resulting change in your blood LDL is small for most people.

-Are some people more sensitive to dietary cholesterol?
+However, some people are more sensitive to dietary cholesterol

-Yes.
-A minority of people are “hyper-responders” whose LDL rises more than average when they eat cholesterol.
+A minority of people are cholesterol “hyper-responders” whose LDL rises more than average when they eat cholesterol.
 There is no symptom that tells you which group you are in.
-The only way to know is to test your cholesterol, change your intake, and test again.
+The primary way to know without specialized tests is to test your cholesterol, change your intake, and test again.

-Two dietary factors do most of the work, and dietary cholesterol is not one of them.
+If you want to improve your blood cholesterol, the most important nutrients to track are fiber and saturated fat.
 Saturated fat raises LDL by slowing how fast your liver clears it.
 Fiber lowers LDL by pulling cholesterol out of circulation.
-We cover both in your cholesterol is driven by saturated fat and fiber.
+We cover both in more detail your your cholesterol is driven by saturated fat and fiber.

 If you are mostly here for the egg question, see eggs are now officially healthy.